sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 **Course:** Advanced Machine Learning | *Nov 2025*

-* **Objective:** Streamline the visa adjudication pipeline by predicting approval probabilities and identifying core applicant success vectors.
+* **Objective:** Speed up the visa approval process by predicting application outcomes and finding the key factors that lead to approval or denial.
-* **Core Stack:** Bagging, Boosting, Stacking Classifiers, Hyperparameter Tuning, Interpretability Frameworks.
+* **Core Stack:** Bagging, Boosting, Stacking Classifiers, Hyperparameter Tuning, Model Interpretability.
 * **Business Transformation:**
-Constructed and compared high-performing ensemble architectures (Bagging, Boosting, and Stacking) to create a robust decision-engine.
-The project successfully balanced high predictive power with model interpretability, giving compliance officers clear visibility into the specific applicant attributes driving certifications or denials.
+Built and compared powerful ensemble models (Bagging, Boosting, and Stacking) to create a highly accurate decision engine.
+Balanced high performance with model interpretability, ensuring that compliance teams can easily see and audit the exact applicant details that drive the model's recommendations.

 ---